stakahama/sie-eng270-projectexample/README.md

 ### Implementation details

 Overview:
-- The simulation is handled by C. The C program is compiled to a static library, which is called by Python via the `ctypes` module.
+- The simulation is handled by C. The C program is compiled to a shared library, which is called by Python via the `ctypes` module.
 - Python handles most of the I/O, which includes reading sensor information and formatting the output of the single point simulation.
 - For the grid simulation, the C program directly writes each simulation result to a CSV file designated by the calling Python script.

 Structure.
 In the directory "*code/*":
 - "*simulategrid.py*":
   - imports "*mylib.py*" as a module, which wraps the compiled C library file.
-  - reads in "*data/sensors.csv*" and executes the C code.
+  - reads in "*data/capteurs.csv*" and executes the C code.
 - "*analysis.py*":
   - reads in the generated output ("*results/plausibilite.csv*") and makes the plot.